vaishsRP/Reinforcement-Learning--Hydroelectric-Dam/README.md

 # ProjectRL2026
-A Reinforcement Learning (RL) approach to optimize the operation f a hydroelectrie dam for electricity production.
+A Reinforcement Learning (RL) approach to optimize the operation of a hydroelectric dam for electricity production.
 It includes a problem description, two baseline euristics, the RL solution, the validation evaluation, and the performance evaluation.
 Ad- itional rescarch directions and ablation studies are also discussed.
 ## Requirements